Space and Time Bounded Multiversion Garbage Collection: Application to Snapshottable Data Structures

 \section{Application to Snapshottable Data Structures}

 We present a summary of the multiversioning scheme of Wei et al.~\cite{WBBFRS21a}, and describe how the techniques in this paper can be applied to achieve good complexity bounds.

 \myparagraph{The Multiversioning Scheme.} Wei et al.~\cite{WBBFRS21a} apply multiversioning to a concurrent data structure (DS) implemented from CAS objects to make it {\em snapshottable}.
 It does so by replacing each CAS object by a VersionedCAS object which stores a version list of all earlier values of the object.
 VersionedCAS objects support \co{vRead} and \co{vCAS} operations, which behave like ordinary read and CAS.
-They also support a \co{readVersion} operation which can be used to read earlier values of the object. \hedit{Wei et al. also present an optimization for avoiding the level of indirection introduced by version lists.
+They also support a \co{readVersion} operation which can be used to read earlier values of the object. \hedit{Wei et al. present an optimization for avoiding the level of indirection introduced by version lists.
 For simplicity, we apply our MVGC technique to the version without this optimization.}

 Wei et al.\ also introduce a \emph{Camera} object which is associated with these \emph{VersionedCAS} objects.
 The Camera object simply stores a timestamp.
 A \co{takeSnapshot} operation applied to the Camera object attempts to increment the timestamp and returns the old value of the timestamp as a snapshot handle.
-To support read-only query operations on the concurrent DS (such as range-query, successor, filter, etc.), it suffices to obtain a snapshot handle $s$, and then read the relevant objects in the DS using $\co{readVersion}(s)$ operations to get their values at the linearization point of the \co{takeSnapshot} that returned $s$.
+To support read-only query operations on the concurrent DS (such as range-query, successor, filter, etc.), it suffices to obtain a snapshot handle $s$, and then read the relevant objects in the DS using $\co{readVersion}(s)$ to get their values at the linearization point of the \co{takeSnapshot} that returned $s$.
 This approach can be used to add arbitrary queries to many standard data structures.

-For multiversion garbage collection, \cite{WBBFRS21a} used a variation of EBR~\cite{Fra04}, inheriting its drawbacks.
+For multiversion garbage collection, Wei et al.~\cite{WBBFRS21a} uses a variation of EBR~\cite{Fra04}, inheriting its drawbacks.
 Applying our range-tracking and version-list data structures significantly reduces space usage, resulting in bounded space without sacrificing time complexity.